jrbing/ps-sparky/README.md

 Additionally, Sparky comes with a few helper scripts that are automatically added to the PATH.

 - **psenv** → Script to toggle PeopleSoft environment variable settings.
 This is extremely useful if you're working with multiple PeopleSoft environments on a single machine.
-- **psadm** → Wrapper script for the psadmin executable, as well as
+- **psadm** → Wrapper script for the psadmin and various other scripts in the PeopleSoft home

 Requirements